You Trusted Your Safety to Your Driver

 These drivers, however, are no safer than any other driver, which means the risk of being involved in an Uber or Lyft accident is just as high as it could be if you were driving.
 Determining liability after an Uber or Lyft accident can be difficult, whether you were a passenger or the other driver.

-What To Do If You’re Involved in a Ridesharing Accident
+Legal Action to Take If You’re Involved in a Ridesharing Accident

 If you have been involved in an accident with an Uber or Lyft driver, contact the police immediately.
 A formal report can provide details that may fade from your own memory over time.
 Only give the police factual statements and do not lay blame on anyone, even if you think the Uber or Lyft driver was at fault.